 Teams.
 You’ve got to trust your team.
 You’ve got to trust your manager.
 If you don’t, why would you go that extra mile without trust?
-Why would you give your best?
+Why would you give your best every day?
 Why would you pick up the litter, throw out the broken whiteboard marker, notice the toilet rolls have run out — the little things that mean a lot.
-The little things that either get done or don’t get done by employees, not because of their job description or contract, but because they care.
+The little things that either get done or don’t get done by staff, not because of their job description or contract, but because they care.
 They want to be engaged in the organisation, to help, to give more, and you can’t have any of that if you don’t trust people.

 If I go back to Project Aristotle, the Google research, they found that psychological safety is a big factor in team effectiveness, and to me, that’s the same as trust.
 You need to feel safe enough within your team to trust them, to say what needs to be said, to work from home, to want to give your all.
 And trust is so difficult to keep when your organisation gets to the size of Google.
 That’s when the bureaucracy starts to build up.
 We have to keep legislating for things that have happened.
 For example, we may have had unlimited holiday on offer, but then Joe from accounts took 365 days off and we had to bring in new rules that won’t allow that to happen.
 This, in turn, reduces freedom.
 And a reduction in freedom is a direct response to a reduction in trust.
 It brings in a new level of complexity.
 So, what happens next is your best performers leave because you’ve put in new rules that stop them doing what they want to do, you’ve stifled their productivity, you’ve taken away their motivation.
 Now you’re on this downward spiral where people who can follow the rules are there but they can’t think for themselves and that’s been driven by a lack of trust.